vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/06_The_Absolute_and_the_Universe.md

 ii.
 1. For the meaning of ether see below, § 10.
 If it is space, then a faint similarity to the Timaios may be recognized.

 AA. ii.
 3. 1 (earth, wind, ether, water, light); AU. iii.
-3 (thesc as mahābhū- täni); cf. ŚA. vii.
+3 (thesc as mahābhū- tāni); cf. ŚA. vii.
 21, where small mahā- bhutani, of uncertain nature, appear.
 For its development in Buddhism, cf. Stcherbatsky, The Central Conception of Buddhism, pp. 12 f.

 526